pFragga/dotfiles/README.md

 Personal configuration files I for my linux system ~~which is arch btw~~.

-I use [stow](https://www.gnu.org/software/stow "GNU stow") to symlink files into their respective directories.
+I use [stow](https://www.gnu.org/software/stow "GNU stow") to symlink all configuration files into their respective directories.
 So unless you want to copy a file separately, make sure you have it installed on your system.

 ## Installation